 Preparing the Cabbage

-Whether you’re removing the core or not, if you’re not planning on boiling, it’s best to get the water to a boil first.
-Then, add some salt and drop your cabbage head or leaves in to boil.
 Keep an eye on your cabbage as it boils.
 It needs about 20 minutes or just until tender.
-Overcooking it as this stage is bad because the leaves will tear as you pull them apart or roll them.
-If you already separated the leaves, you’ll nearly half the boiling time.
-The leaves should be a little translucent and tender to the touch with some rigidity.
+Overcooking it at this stage is bad because the leaves will tear as you pull them apart or roll them.

 A Cabbage Prep Hack

 Don’t want to boil your cabbage head?
 There’s a hack that many people use.
-They freeze the cabbage head a full day ahead and remove from the freezer a couple of hours ahead of time.
+They freeze the cabbage head a full day ahead and remove it from the freezer a couple of hours ahead of time.
 As it thaws, the leaves become translucent and tender!

 The Stuffing for Stuffed Cabbage (Malfoof)

-Furthermore, a great thing about cabbage is that it doesn’t require as much skill and effort in stuffing and rolling as other mahashi veggies do.
 It can be done quicker and much more easily than grape leaves or having to core other veggies like zucchini before stuffing.
 They are also easier to cook because cabbage leaves are hard to overcook or undercook, unlike other green leaves.

 Other types of Mahashi (Stuffed Vegetables)

 The mahashi family is a large one.
-Any vegetable you can core or fold can be stuffed with the hashweh or meat and rice stuffing.
-The star of the mahashi family is stuffed grape leaves or dolma.
-Stuffed zucchini and eggplant come in a close second.
-Many people also stuff bell peppers, potatoes, carrots, tomatoes, artichokes.
-Another green that can be stuffed and rolled is swiss chard but it’s definitely a lot more sensitive than grape leaves and should be treated delicately.
+Any vegetable you can core or fold can be stuffed with the hashweh or rice and meat mixture.
+The star of the mahashi family is Stuffed Grape Leaves or dolma.

 Tips – How To Make Malfoof

-- While boiling the cabbage head for Stuffed Cabbage (Malfoof), you will notice it floats so you may want to flip it over half way through boiling to get it cooked on all sides.
+While boiling the cabbage head for Stuffed Cabbage (Malfoof), you will notice it floats so you may want to flip it over halfway through boiling to get it cooked on all sides.
+Drain the cabbage head or leaves after boiling to remove excess water.

-- After rolling the cabbage leaf, it’s a great idea to squeeze it.
+After rolling the cabbage leaf, it’s a great idea to squeeze it.
 This removes excess water and helps the rolled cabbage keep its form while cooking.

-- Don’t overdo the stuffing inside because the rice will fluff as it cooks in the sauce causing it to double in size.
+Don’t overdo the stuffing inside because the rice will fluff as it cooks in the sauce causing it to double in size.
 If there’s too much stuffing, it will come out of the leaf.

-- To keep the rolled cabbage from coming apart, you can put a glass dish face down on top of the rolled cabbage in the pot to keep them in place and help them cook evenly.
+To keep the rolled cabbage from coming apart, you can put a glass dish face down on top of the rolled cabbage in the pot to keep them in place and help them cook evenly.

-- For added flavor and juices, you can stack tomatoes between layers.
+For added flavor and juices, you can stack tomatoes between layers.

-You can store leftovers in the fridge up to five days.
+You can store leftovers in an air-tight container in the fridge for up to five days.

 Cut the stem out of the whole cabbage, cutting around and pulling out with a fork.
 Then, you boil the whole cabbage head for about 30-40 minutes until the leaves have softened, making sure you spin the cabbage head around often.
 Strain, allow to cool and gently peel one leaf at a time.